Associate Professor and Director of the Fern and Manfred Steinfeld Program in Judaic Studies

-Professor Sinnreich is a scholar of Jewish experience during the Holocaust and European Jewry.
-Dr. Sinnreich serves as the editor in chief of the Journal of Jewish Identities (Johns Hopkins University Press).
-Dr. Sinnreich obtained her Ph.D. and MA from Brandeis University and her BA from Smith College.
+Helene Sinnreich is a scholar of Jewish experience during the Holocaust and European Jewry.
+Dr. Sinnreich serves as the co-editor-in-chief of the academic journal Holocaust and Genocide Studies (Oxford University Press).
+Dr. Sinnreich obtained her PhD and MA from Brandeis University and her BA from Smith College.
 She has served as a fellow at the United States Holocaust Memorial Museum in Washington D.C. in 2007 and at Yad Vashem in Jerusalem in 2009.

-Dr. Sinnreich’s main research focus is on the experience of Jews in Nazi ghettos.
-She has a special focus on the Lodz and Krakow ghettos and recently published, A Story of Survival: The Lodz Ghetto Diary of Heinek Fogel (Yad Vashem Press, 2015).
-Dr. Sinnreich also examines hunger and Nazi food policy in ghettos.
+Dr. Sinnreich's main research focus is on the experience of Jews in Nazi ghettos.
+Her forthcoming monograph The Atrocity of Hunger: Starvation in the Warsaw, Lodz and Krakow Ghettos during World War II (Cambridge University Press) focuses on hunger and starvation in three ghettos.
+She is also the author of A Story of Survival: The Lodz Ghetto Diary of Heinek Fogel (Yad Vashem Press, 2015).
+Dr. Sinnreich employs a gender lens in much of her work.
 Her most well-known research is on sexual abuse of Jewish women during the Holocaust.
-This work appeared first as an article “And it was Something We Didn’t Talk About…” The Rape of Jewish Women During the Holocaust” Holocaust Studies (December, 2008).
-In addition to her traditional scholarship, Dr. Sinnreich has produced a number of pieces of public scholarship including multiple exhibitions and serving as the consulting scholar of a number of documentary films.
+This work appeared first as an article "And it was Something We Didn't Talk About..."
+The Rape of Jewish Women During the Holocaust" Holocaust Studies (December, 2008).
+She has several current research projects including a study of public health in ghettos; a study of a series of selections at Auschwitz; and an examination of religious Jewish representations of Holocaust experience.